 Visitors must have submitted a visitor's application, be approved, and added to the incarcerated individual's visitor list before visiting.
-Each incarcerated individual may have up to 3 approved visitors per visit (exceptions are made for Department verified minor children of the incarcerated).
+Each incarcerated individual may have up to 3 approved visitors per visit.
 NOTE: The incarcerated individual may not be available for a visit.
-Visitors may avoid making an unnecessary trip or being turned away by pre-arranging visits with the incarcerated individual.
+Visitors may avoid making an unnecessary trip or being turned away by prearranging visits with the incarcerated individual.